burakalpbilkay/backend-coding-challange-enhanced/README.md

 ## Valid Action Types and Error Handling

 The project defines valid action types as constants in `internal/constants/constants.go`.
 When making a request to `/action/{type}/next`, the `type` parameter is validated against these constants.
-If an invalid action type is provided, the API returns a `404 Not Found` error with a message indicating an invalid action type.
+If an invalid action type is provided, the API returns a `400 Bad Request` error with a message indicating an invalid action type.

 For requests to `/user/{id}/actions/count` and `/user/{id}`, the API performs the following validations on `user ID`:
 - If the `user ID` is non-numerical, the API returns a `400 Bad Request` error with a message indicating an invalid user ID.